 Stop ASF coming to Australia

-You must declare on your Incoming Passenger Card any food and animal products, and other risk items.
+You must declare all food and animal products, and other risk items on your Incoming Passenger Card.
 This includes footwear, clothes and equipment that has been in contact with animals or worn in a rural area.
-If you do not declare, we could issue you with an infringement notice.
-You could face civil or criminal prosecutions, enforceable undertakings and court injunctions.
+If you do not declare, you could receive an infringement notice or face criminal prosecution.

 Exotic pests and diseases may not be something you think about when buying goods online.
 You need to consider where your goods are coming from.
 The goods must meet our biosecurity conditions when they arrive at Australia’s international mail facility.